bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/filesystem-object.md

 # other execute of &lt;filesystem object&gt; : boolean

-Returns `True` if others (not in the group) have execute permissions on the given filesystem object.
+Returns `True` if others have execute permissions on the given filesystem object.

+{% qna %}
+Q: other execute of file "/etc/passwd"
+A: False
+{% endqna %}

 # other mask of &lt;filesystem object&gt; : integer

-Returns the other (not in the group) mask as a 3-bit integer corresponding to rwx permissions for the specified filesystem object.
+Returns the other mask as a 3-bit integer corresponding to rwx permissions for the specified filesystem object.

+{% qna %}
+Q: other mask of file "/etc/passwd"
+A: 4
+{% endqna %}

 # other read of &lt;filesystem object&gt; : boolean

-Returns `True` if others (not in the group) have read permissions on the given filesystem object.
+Returns `True` if others have read permissions on the given filesystem object.

+{% qna %}
+Q: other read of file "/etc/passwd"
+A: True
+{% endqna %}

 # other write of &lt;filesystem object&gt; : boolean

-Returns `True` if others (not in the group) have write permissions on the given filesystem object.
+Returns `True` if others have write permissions on the given filesystem object.

+{% qna %}
+Q: other write of file "/etc/passwd"
+A: False
+{% endqna %}

 # parent folder of &lt;filesystem object&gt; : folder

 The folder containing the specified file or folder.

+{% qna %}
+Q: parent folder of file "/etc/passwd"
+A: /etc
+{% endqna %}

 # pathname of &lt;filesystem object&gt; : string

-Returns the full pathname of the specified file or folder (filesystem object) as a string.
+Returns the full pathname of the specified file or folder as a string.

+{% qna %}
+Q: pathname of file "/etc/passwd"
+A: /etc/passwd
+{% endqna %}

 # posix path of &lt;filesystem object&gt; : string